Ryanair: 2010s

-On 27 January 2014, Ryanair moved into a new €20m, 100,000 sq ft Dublin head office in Airside Business Park, having outgrown its previous office within Dublin Airport.
+On 27 January 2014, Ryanair moved into a new €20m, 100,000 ft² Dublin head office in Airside Business Park, having outgrown its previous office within Dublin Airport.
 The building was officially opened on Thursday 3 April 2014 by the then Taoiseach Enda Kenny, Minister for Finance Michael Noonan and the Lord Mayor of Dublin Oisin Quinn.

-On 8 September 2014, Ryanair agreed to purchase up to 200 Boeing 737 MAX 8s (100 confirmed and 100 options) for over $22 billion.
+On 8 September 2014, Ryanair agreed to purchase up to 200 Boeing 737 MAX 200 aircraft (100 confirmed and 100 options) for over $22 billion.

 The airline confirmed plans to open an operating base at Milan Malpensa Airport in December 2015, initially with one aircraft.

 On 9 March 2016, Ryanair launched a corporate jet charter service, offering a Boeing 737-700 for corporate or group hire.

 In November 2016, Ryanair launched a new package holiday service named Ryanair Holidays.
 The new service offers flights, accommodation, and transfer packages.
 The service was launched in Ireland, the United Kingdom and Germany, with other markets to follow.
 Ryanair partnered with Spain-based tour operator, Logitravel, and accommodation provider, World2Meet, to create Ryanair Holidays.

 In April 2017, Ryanair started issuing tickets for connecting flights, meaning if a connection is missed, the customer will be rebooked at no extra cost and compensated according to the EU Flight Compensation Regulation.
 To begin with, such tickets were only sold for flights with connections at Rome-Fiumicino airport.

 In 2017, the company announced plans to add 50 new aircraft to its fleet every year for the next five years, aiming to reach 160 million passengers by the early 2020s, up from 120 million passengers.

+Ryanair was subject to widespread criticism after it announced that it would be cancelling between 40 and 50 flights per day (about 2% of total daily flights) during September and October 2017.
+Flights were cancelled with very little notice, sometimes only hours before departure.
+Ryanair said that the cancellations aimed "to improve its system-wide punctuality" which had dropped significantly in the first two weeks of September which the airline attributed to "ATC capacity delays and strikes, weather disruptions and the impact of increased holiday allocations to pilots and cabin crew."
+In subsequent statements, Ryanair acknowledged that it had "messed up" holiday schedules for pilots, including a change to the calendar year for how vacations were calculated.
+In late December that year, a survey rated Ryanair and Vueling equally the worst in the world for customer service among short-haul carriers in the Which? survey.
+Ryanair responded, "[t]his survey of 9,000 Which? members is unrepresentative and worthless, during a year when Ryanair is the world's largest international airline (129 m customers) and is also the world's fastest-growing airline (up to 9 m customers in 2017).
+We have apologised for the deeply regretted flight cancellations and winter schedule changes, and the disruption they caused to less than 1% of our customers".